Colonoscopy procedure | Detect Polyps, Cancer, & More

 What can you eat and drink a few days before a colonoscopy?

-You will, however, not be allowed to eat or drink anything for at least four hours before the process.
+However, you will not be allowed to eat or drink anything for at least four hours before the process.

-Colonoscopy at Gleneagles Hospital
+Schedule Your Colonoscopy at Gleneagles Hospitals

 Gleneagles Hospital provides standard colonoscopy and endoscopy.